Can You Do Sit-ups while Pregnant?

 You're Pregnant!

-Which means your goals and priorities have changed with regards to you’re your body looks and functions.
+Which means your goals and priorities have changed with regards to your body looks and functions.

 That doesn't mean you cannot look amazing and sexy!
 It just means need to make the right decisions with regards to the core exercises you include in your workouts.